tastudios4/bean-machine-volleyball-2026/README.md

 That honesty surfaced real things, all documented rather than hidden:

-- Our official record (10-11) and our on-court record (9-11 from the cells) differ by one game — the league sheet under-recorded a third game, and the commissioner awarded us a win.
+- Our official record of 10-11 and our on-court record  of 9-11 (from the Google Sheets), differ by one game.
+The league sheet did not record a third game, and the commissioner awarded us a win.
 Both views are kept in the data.
-- One game (02-18 G3) has no player stats and never will — I don't have footage.
+- One game (02-18 G3) has no player stats and never will.
+I don't have footage.
-- A `match_id` key collision (two matches per court per week shared an ID) was caught *during analysis* and fixed; the validation step now guards against it.
+- A `match_id` key collision (two matches per court per week shared an ID) was caught during analysis and fixed.

 Real franchise data looks like this.
 Handling it honestly is the point.